Two-component spinor techniques and Feynman rules for quantum field theory and supersymmetry: Practical examples from the Standard Model and its SUSY extension Practical examples from the Standard Model and its SUSY extension

 \subsection{Polarized muon decay}

 So far we have only treated cases where the initial state fermion spins are averaged and the final state spins are summed.
 In the case of the polarized decay of a particle or polarized scattering we must project out the appropriate polarization of the particles in the spin sums.
-This is achieved by replacing the spin sums given in \eqst{xxdagsummed}{ydagxdagsummed} by the corresponding polarized spin projections \eqst{combineone}{combinefour}.
+This is achieved by replacing the spin sums given in \eqst{xxdagsummed}{ydagxdagsummed} by the relevant polarized spin projections exhibited in \eqst{xxdagmassive}{ydagxdagmassless}.
 As an example, we consider the decay of a polarized muon.
-Polarized muon decay has also been computed using two-component spinors in \Ref{Kersch:1985rn}, however with an effective four-fermion interaction.
+Polarized muon decay has also been computed using two-component spinors in \Ref{Kersch:1985rn}, however with an effective four-fermion interaction.\footnote{In a related calculation given in \Ref{Kulyabov}, two component spinor techniques are applied to the computation of matrix element for $\nu+n\to p+e^-$ using an effective four-fermion $V-A$ interaction.} The leading order Feynman diagram for muon decay is shown in \fig{fig:muondecay} (and the relevant four-momenta are indicated).

-In \fig{fig:muondecay}, we show the single leading order Feynman diagram for muon decay, including the definition of the momenta.
-We denote the mass of the muon by $m_\mu$, and neglect the electron mass.
-We shall measure the spin of the muon in its rest frame with respect to a fixed z-axis.
-Assume that the muon at rest is polarized such that its spin component along the $\boldsymbol{\hat z}$-direction is $s=+\half$.